hcoco1/hcoco1-resume/src/content/blog/2024-03-13-audits-tool.md

 However, this phase of doubt was not the end but a necessary journey toward a deeper understanding of my goals and capabilities.
 Time passed, and a circumstance at work pointed to a realization that led to a solution.
 One day, while walking through the warehouse at my job, I had my laptop, pocket notebook, pen, and several sheets of paper for taking notes.
 After engaging with and coaching several employees, I needed help remembering where I left my pen, pocket notebook, or other item.
 It wasn't the first time I had forgotten my belongings in various places, but it was the moment I recognized the need for a solution.

->This might seem trivial to some, but for me, it highlighted a gap—a personal inconvenience that I realized could be addressed through the skills I was questioning.
+>This might seem trivial to some, but it highlighted a gap, a personal inconvenience that I realized could be addressed through the skills I was questioning.

 ### Introducing the Audits Tool: My Solution to a Real-World Problem